rocky-linux/documentation/docs/books/learning_ansible/02-advanced.md

       state: restarted
 ```

-Since version 2.2 of Ansible, handlers can listen directly to :
+Since version 2.2 of Ansible, handlers can listen directly as well:

 ```
 handlers: